ovh/docs/pages/cloud/private-cloud/federation/guide.en-au.md

 ![02 add user 01](images/02-adduser01.png)

-Select your Active Directory, click `Import User`{.action}, enter your Active Directory Username in the UPN format (user@eample.com) and click `Next`{.action}.
+Select your Active Directory, click `Import User`{.action}, enter your Active Directory Username in the UPN format (user@example.com) and click `Next`{.action}.

 ![02 add user 02](images/02-adduser02.png)

-A task status window appears, wait until you are one hundred percent and click `Close`{.action}.
+A task status window appears, wait until it's fully completed and click `Close`{.action}.

 ![02 add user 03](images/02-adduser03.png)

 A new user will be displayed in the Control Panel.
-You can use this to log in to the vSphere interface.
+You can use this user to log in to the vSphere interface.

 > [!primary]
 >